smcclatchy/2019-06-06-r-bh/index.md

 {% endcomment %}
 <p id="requirements">
 <strong>Requirements:</strong> Participants must bring a laptop with a
-Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
 They should have a few specific software packages installed (listed
 <a href="#setup">below</a>).
-They are also required to abide by
+They are also required to abide by the
 {% if page.carpentry == "swc" %}
 Software Carpentry's
 {% elsif page.carpentry == "dc" %}